 We theorize that this move to the right occurs due to dissatisfaction with the new division of labor among both men and women.
-This dissatisfaction emerges from flux in within-household gender roles, as well as community-level cultural and economic up-heaval.
-Men who lose work - both in the declining industry and in dependent local industries - experience an erosion of subjective social status within the family and community.
+Men who lose work or take pay cuts experience a decline in subjective social status within the family and community.
 This may occur due to loss of income or deprivation of the status benefits conferred by employment in a once-dominant and distinctively "masculine" industry.
-Working-class men often derive significant psychosocial value from employment in patriarchal settings (Lamont 2000; Edin et al. 2019; Hussam et al. 2022), making job loss especially damaging to their subjective social status; this is grimly exemplified by the prevalence of "deaths of despair" among men in much of the U.S. (Autor, Dorn, and Hanson 2019; Case and
+Working-class men often derive significant psychosocial value from employment in patriarchal settings (Lamont 2000; Edin et al. 2019; Hussam et al. 2022), making job loss especially damaging to their subjective social status.
+This is grimly exemplified by the prevalence of "deaths of despair" among men in much of the U.S. (Autor, Dorn, and Hanson 2019; Case and Deaton 2020; Pierce and Schott 2020).